uidaholib/main-web-redesign_draft/content/services/ill/summit.md

 		</div>
 		<div id="collapseTwo" class="collapse" data-parent="#accordion">
 			<div class="card-body">
-				<p>Summit materials typically arrive in **3-5 business days** for all on-campus pickup locations.
+				<p>Summit materials typically arrive in <strong>3-5 business days</strong> for all on-campus pickup locations.
 Off-campus patrons can expect their materials to arrive by mail within <strong>8-10 days</strong>.</p>
 				<p>Summit items are routed to the various participating libraries using a dedicated courier service.
 We usually receive our daily courier shipments in the early afternoon, excluding weekends and holidays.</p>
 			</div>
 		</div>